hinto-janai/festival/src/README.md

 Since in `Collection`, that would end up invalidating everything, mutation is not possible, instead a _whole new_ `Collection` must be made from scratch.

-The one and only saving grace for what otherwise sounds like bad code:
+The one and only saving grace for what otherwise is bad code:

 - It's fast.

 The time it takes `Lollypop` to add 1 new song and reload is the same time it takes `Festival` to create [**an entire `Collection` consisting of 135 `Artist`'s, 500 `Album`'s, and 7000 `Song`'s from scratch.**](https://github.com/hinto-janai/festival/cmp)

-Not the mention the access times of `SQL` queries vs. indexing a `Vec`.
+Not to mention the access times of indexing a `Vec` vs `SQL` queries.

 ### Mutation
 After `CCD` hands off the finished `Collection` to `Kernel`, `Kernel` wraps it in an `Arc` and it becomes immutable from that point.